ulyssas/pxdlib/docs/pxd/readme.md

 );
 ```

-## Data structures
+## Common data structures

 In the data described above, we may encounter certain structures seemingly unique to the `.pxd` format.
-They are referenced here.
+They are described here.

 ### Pixelmator blobs

 <a id="blobs"></a>

 Various "Pixelmator blobs" may be encountered in the `.pxd` format.
 They are little-endian, and have a twelve-byte header:

-- 4 bytes for their magic number, `4-tP`.
+- magic number (4 bytes): `4-tP`.
-- 4 bytes for their type, specified as an ASCII string given in reverse order;
+- type (string, 4 bytes): specified as an ASCII string given in reverse order.
-- 4 bytes for an integer specifying the length of the blob in bytes.
-Take care to make use of this -- blobs may contain up to 3 bits of junk data to align to a multiple of 4 bytes.
+- blob length (int, 4 bytes): Take care to make use of this -- blobs may contain up to 3 bits of junk data to align to a multiple of 4 bytes.

 Below are common blob types (see `__FORMAT` in `structure.py` for specifics:):